ericfrancis313/mobile-challenge/README.md

 Implimented react hooks, had a ton of fun learning more about them!

 ### Data Manipulation (Updated)
 I would have loved to impliment a dropdown that lets users change the displayed data.
-I could have implimented a Inertion sort algortithm that would orginize the given objects alphabetical order.
+I could have implimented an algortithm that would orginize the given objects alphabetical order.

 #### Update: (4/1/2022)
 Added a branch to sort the data alphabetically, currently there is a bug where the sorted array does not render on the page until the user loads more people.